doubleedesign/doublee-wordpress-starterkit/README.md

 - Check Node version against range in `package.json` (due to Gulp compatibility)
 - Make sure `_variables.scss` is generated before trying to generate any other styles
 - If WP is loading old colours, make sure you have updated `theme.json` (using `gulp theme-json` unless that would overwrite changes in which case update the file manually)

+---
+## Warranty

+There isn't one.

+I have developed this starterkit for my own use, and written this documentation primarily for my future self.
+Sometimes I build a bunch of WordPress sites close together, and other times I might go 6 months between new builds, so I put all of this together for my own efficiency and consistency.
+In the spirit of open source, have posted it here for the benefit of other developers to pay it forward in tribute to how I benefitted from the likes of [Brandon Jones](https://www.youtube.com/makedesignnotwar)'s Super Skeleton and [Ole Fredrik Lie](https://github.com/olefredrik)'s [FoundationPress](https://github.com/olefredrik/FoundationPress) earlier in my career, and continue to benefit from other open source developers' work.

+WordPress is no longer my full-time career and so I unfortunately cannot consistently dedicate time to this open source work outside of what directly benefits me and my clients.
+Suggestions, feature requests, bug reports, and general feedback are very welcome (I'd love to hear if you find this useful!) and I will endeavour to respond when I have time cand capacity, but ultimately use of this kit (including the referenced submodules) is at your own risk and the results are your own responsibility.

+---
+## Contributing
+Now to pivot from the "can't help ya" negativity of the warranty section above, I would like to emphasise that feedback is absolutely welcome (I just can't promise if or when I'll action it).
+If you do find this kit and/or its associated submodules that I developed or forked and modified useful and add features, fix bugs, improve the existing functionality, etc., I would appreciate it if, in the spirit of open source, you would contribute it back via pull request in the relevant repository (i.e., either here or in the submodule's repo).

+If you are not able to make the change yourself, please feel free to raise the suggestion / report the bug by creating an issue in the relevant repository.

+Thank you for reading, thanks in advance for any contributions or feedback you may have, and happy coding!